mastering-genkit/mastering-genkit-go/src/examples/chapter-08/README.md

    go run main.go
    ```

-4. The server will start and you can make POST requests to `/operatingSystemFlow` with a topic to generate content using the available tools.
+4. The server will start and you can make POST requests to the available endpoints:
+   - `POST /directoriesFlow` - General OS operations (all tools available)

+## Example Usage

+### Creating Directories
+Send a POST request to either endpoint with requests like:
+- `"Create a directory called 'test'"`
+- `"Make a new folder named 'projects'"`
+- `"Create the directory structure 'app/src/components'"`

+### Listing Directories
+Send requests like:
+- `"List all directories in the current folder"`
+- `"Show me what directories are here"`

+### Getting Current Date/Time
+Send requests like:
+- `"What's the current date and time?"`
+- `"Give me the date in RFC3339 format"`

 ## Project Structure

-- `main.go` - Entry point and server setup
+- `main.go` - Entry point and server setup with both flows
-- `internal/flows/os.go` - Flow definition for content generation
+- `internal/flows/os.go` - General operating system flow definition
-- `internal/tools/directories.go` - Tool implementation for directory listing
+- `internal/tools/directories.go` - Tools for directory listing and creation
 - `internal/tools/date.go` - Tool implementation for date/time formatting